-Painting a house can be quite an undertaking, and even more so if you have no idea which colour palette you want for it.
-Not only should you consider the architectural style of your house but also the visual effect you want to achieve and a few more aspects before you make your final decision.
-If you’re having a hard time opting for the right colour palette and you don’t know what to look for, check out the following tips and you’ll make the right choice without much fuss.
+Painting a house can be quite an undertaking.
+Additionally, even more so if you have no idea which colour palette you want for it.
+Not only should you consider the architectural style of your house.
+But also the visual effect you want to achieve and a few more aspects before you make your final decision.
+If you’re having a hard time opting for the right colour palette and you don’t know what to look for.
+Check out the following tips and you’ll make the right choice without much fuss.

 Think about your home’s architectural style and era